 Because DNS is an essential service, it can be difficult to block.
 But a defender might be able to identify suspicious domains and IP addresses from threat intelligence matches.
 DNS traffic that is sent to known malicious endpoints and domains can be blocked at the perimeter.
 Also, internal clients can be configured to send all queries to an internal DNS server that filters or blocks suspicious domains.

 Keep in mind that suspicious domains might be short-lived to avoid detection.
-Staying vigilant for suspicious domains, and reporting suspicious domains to threat intelligence platforms, can help reduce the effectiveness of DNS tunnels in abetting malicious C&C activity.
+Staying vigilant for suspicious domains, monitoring DNS traffic, and reporting suspicious domains to threat intelligence platforms, can help reduce the effectiveness of DNS tunnels in abetting malicious C2 activity.